cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 * Backup only RAM databases.
 This is an ordinary backup, and you should choose it use unless you specifically want to retrieve the databases in the device ROM.
 * Include ROM databases.
 This will include the contents of the device ROM with the backup.
-This is not required for a normal backup.
+This is not required for a normal backup, and restoring it blindly will have undesired side effects.

 Databases must be closed in order to back up, so if you are backing up while an application is opened, the corresponding DB files will not be included